MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/ediscovery/resolve-ediscovery-issues.md

 4. If you continue to receive these errors, see [Retry failed locations](/Office365/SecurityCompliance/retry-failed-content-search) for more troubleshooting steps.

-## Error/issue: File not found
+## Error: File not found

-When running an eDiscovery search that includes SharePoint Online and OneDrive for Business locations, you might receive a "File Not Found" error message although the file is located on the site.
-This message will be posted in the export warnings and errors.csv or skipped items.csv.
-This might occur if the file can't be found on the site or if the index is out-of-date.
+When you run an eDiscovery search that includes SharePoint Online and OneDrive for Business locations, you might receive a "File Not Found" error message eben though the file is located on the site.
+This message will be posted in the export warnings and errors.csv file or skipped items.csv file.
+This might occur if the file can't be found on the site or if the index is out of date.
 Here's the text of an actual error message (with emphasis added):

 > 28.06.2019 10:02:19_FailedToExportItem_Failed to download content.
 Additional diagnostic info : Microsoft.Office.Compliance.EDiscovery.ExportWorker.Exceptions.ContentDownloadTemporaryFailure: Failed to download from content 6ea52149-xyxy-xyxy-b5bb-82ca6a3ec9be of type Document.
 Correlation Id: 3bd84722-xyxy-xyxy-b61b-08d6fba9ec32.
 ServerErrorCode: -2147024894 ---> Microsoft.SharePoint.Client.ServerException: ***File Not Found***. at Microsoft.SharePoint.Client.ClientRequest.ProcessResponseStream(Stream responseStream) at Microsoft.SharePoint.Client.ClientRequest.ProcessResponse()
 --- End of inner exception stack trace ---

 ### Resolution

-1. Check the location that's identified in the search to make sure that the location of the file is correct and added in the search locations.
+1. Check the location that's identified in the search to make sure that the location of the file is correct and added to the search locations.

-2. To reindex the site, use the procedures that er provided in [Manually request crawling and reindexing of a site, a library, or a list](/sharepoint/crawl-site-content).
+2. To reindex the site, use the procedures that are provided in [Manually request crawling and reindexing of a site, a library, or a list](/sharepoint/crawl-site-content).

+## Error: This file wasn't exported

-## Error/issue: This file wasn't exported because it doesn't exist anymore.
+**Full error message:** "This file wasn't exported because it doesn't exist anymore.
 The file was included in the count of estimated search results because it's still listed in the index.
-The file will eventually be removed from the index, and won't cause an error in the future
+The file will eventually be removed from the index, and won't cause an error in the future."

-You might see that error when running an eDiscovery search that includes SharePoint Online and OneDrive for Business locations. eDiscovery relies on the SPO index to identify the file locations.
-If the file was deleted but the SPO index was not yet updated this error might occur.
+You might experience this error when you run an eDiscovery search that includes SharePoint Online and OneDrive for Business locations. eDiscovery relies on the SPO index to identify the file locations.
+If the file was deleted but the SPO index was not yet updated, this error might occur.

 ### Resolution

 Open the SPO location, and verify that this file is, indeed, not there.
-The suggested solution is to manually reindex the site, or wait until the site reindexes through the automatic background process.
+The suggested solution is to manually reindex the site, or wait until the site is reindexed through the automatic background process.

+## Error: This search result was not downloaded

-## Issue: This search result was not downloaded as it is a folder or other artifact that can't be downloaded by itself, any items inside the folder or library will be downloaded
+*Full error message:* "This search result was not downloaded as it is a folder or other artifact that can't be downloaded by itself, any items inside the folder or library will be downloaded."

-You might see this error message when you run an eDiscovery search that includes SharePoint Online and OneDrive for Business locations.
-It means that we were going to try to export the item that's reported in the index, but the item turned out to be a folder.
+You might experience this error when you run an eDiscovery search that includes SharePoint Online and OneDrive for Business locations.
+This message means that we were going to try to export the item that's reported in the index, but the item turned out to be a folder.
 Therefore, we did not export it.
 As mentioned in the error message, we don't export folders, but we do export their contents.

-## Error/issue: Search fails because recipient is not found
+## Error: Search fails because recipient is not found

 An eDiscovery search fails and returns a "recipient not found" error message.
-This error might occur if the user object cannot be found in Exchange Online Protection (EOP) because the object has not synced.
+This error might occur if the user object cannot be found in Exchange Online Protection (EOP) because the object is not synced.

 ### Resolution